Request a demo and see what’s inside:

 Road Transport (Working Time) Regulations — introduced in April 2005 to implement the Road Transport Directive.

 EC Regulation 561/2006 and the AETR Regulations are aligned and both are incorporated into UK legislation.
-This means that the same rules apply to vehicles in scope whether in the UK, the EU or any other AETR country and will continue to do so whether the UK is a member of the EU or not.
+This means that the same rules will continue to apply to vehicles and drivers in scope whether in the UK, the EU or any other AETR country when the UK completes the transition period of leaving the EU.
 This topic focuses on PSV drivers working under those rules and defines the methods by which they are required to record their work.

 Key points you need to know on this topic.